 Maryanne Galvin is a documentary filmmaker as well as a practicing forensic psychologist in Boston, Massachusetts.

-Her films have won awards at film festivals in the USA and abroad and have been broadcast and distributed widely.
+Her films have won awards at film festivals in the USA and abroad and her 15 films have been broadcast and distributed widely.
 Galvin has also written, directed, and produced four educational videos for mental health and law enforcement professionals.
 She holds a doctorate in psychology from the University of Massachusetts, Amherst and is a licensed and Board Certified (ABPP/Counseling) psychologist.
 She also earned the MFA in Creative Writing at Emerson College, Boston.
 Filmmaker, forensic psychologist, educator, and entrepreneur – Dr. Galvin uses her background in psychology/behavioral science and creative writing to inform her visual storytelling.